theCapypara/riptide-repo/app/magento2/README.rst

 Waits for ``bin/magento`` to work (= redis and db to start up).

-Changes settings, such as the base url, and clears cache.
+Changes settings, such as the base url.

+Runs mageconfigsync_ to load configuration from the ``dev`` environment from the file ``app/etc/config.yml``.
+If mageconfigsync is not installed this step silently fails.

+Clears cache.

 www
 +++